Maratzz/svelte-nm-perso/src/routes/(inside)/blog/bilan-culturel-2022.md

 _<span class="reco">Haven</span>_ (The Game Bakers, 2020): fait en coop avec O., en l'espace de quatre mois environ.
 Un jeu _about_, mais surtout un jeu _between_.
 Un jeu entre Kay et Yu, _between me and you_, between _you_ and _me_.
 Un jeu qui oscille entre combats où on se serre les coudes et dialogues où on ouvre les bras pour accueillir l'autre, avec ses peurs, ses joies, son soutien, ses insécurités, son amour, ses incertitudes sur le futur, sur les gens qui nous pourchassent, sur le quotidien, sur les règles annexes d'engagement selon le guide du joueur, chapitre 12, page 45. _This is a mission fooooor..._

-_INSIDE_ (Playdead, 2016): écrit en anglais à l'époque parce que je voulais explorer le style de Tevis Thompson, parce que j'ai pensé à lui et _LIMBO_ après la session: the further you go inside, the more samefeeley it gets.
+_INSIDE_ (Playdead, 2016): écrit en anglais à l'époque parce que je voulais explorer le style de Tevis Thompson, parce que j'ai pensé à lui et _LIMBO_ après la session: _"the further you go inside, the more samefeeley it gets.
 Meaning is splatttered, broken, obtuse, unfocused.
 It could be about anything, really, so it is about nothing.
 Only remains the sound, the vista, the cherries for literature major pickers.
 That is to say, a checklist of good things, a discussion at a distance, critical and yawn-inducing.
-Barely worth having nightmares about.
+Barely worth having nightmares about."_

 _The Dream Machine, Chapter 1 & 2_ (Cockroach Inc, The Sleeping Machine, 2012)
 _Slide in the woods_ (Jonny’s Games, 2021)